HERE’S their promise:

 Promises like these are clearly attractive, aren’t they?
 There is a question though, “Is the Tesler App a scam?”

 And what is Tesler App to begin with?
-Is it safe and responsible enough to trust your money to them?
+Is it safe enough to trust your money to them?

-I am going to answer these (and other related) questions in my detailed Tesler App review below.
-It is very important that you read the review until the end – before you are going to sign up and invest your hard earned cash in their system.
+Below, in my detailed Tesler App review I am going to answer these (and other related) questions .
+It is very important that you read the review until the end – before you are going to sign up and poor your hard earned cash into their system.